Racism in the United Kingdom: Scotland

 In 2006, 1,543 victims of racist crime in Scotland were of Pakistani origin, while more than 1,000 victims were classed as being "White British".
-As of 11 February 2011, attacks on ethnic minorities in Scotland had contributed to a 20% increase in racist incidents over the past twelve months.
-Reports say every day in Scotland, seventeen people are abused, threatened or violently attacked because of the colour of their skin, ethnicity or nationality.
+In February 2011, attacks on ethnic minorities in Scotland had contributed to a 20% increase in racist incidents over the previous twelve months.
+Reports said every day in Scotland, seventeen people are abused, threatened or violently attacked because of the colour of their skin, ethnicity or nationality.
 Statistics showed that just under 5,000 incidents of racism were recorded in 2009/10, a slight decrease from racist incidents recorded in 2008/9.
 From 2004 to 2012, the rate of racist incidents has been around 5,000 incidents per year.
 In 2011–12, there were 5,389 racist incidents recorded by the police, which is a 10% increase on the 4,911 racist incidents recorded in 2010–11.
 In 2009, the murder of an Indian sailor named Kunal Mohanty by a White-Scotsman named Christopher Miller resulted in Miller's conviction as a criminal motivated by racial hatred.
-Miller's brother gave evidence during the trial and said Miller told him he had "done a Paki".
+Miller's brother gave evidence during the trial and said Miller told him he had "done a paki".

 A new hate crime law, which carries a maximum sentence of seven years in jail, has come into force since 1 April 2024.
 By early October 2024, the Police Scotland had recorded over 5,400 hate crimes, most related to race and age.
 Some celebrities, such as J.K.
 Rowling, have been critical of the law over free speech concern.

 Northern Ireland

 Northern Ireland had in 2004 the highest number of racist incidents per person in the UK, and has been branded the "race-hate capital of Europe".
 Foreigners are three times more likely to suffer a racist incident in Northern Ireland than elsewhere in the UK.

 According to police, most racist incidents happen in loyalist Protestant areas, and members of loyalist paramilitary groups have orchestrated a series of racist attacks aimed at "ethnically cleansing" these areas.
 There have been pipe bomb, petrol bomb and gun attacks on the homes of immigrants and people of different ethnic origins.
 Masked gangs have also ransacked immigrants' homes and assaulted the residents.
 In 2009, more than 100 Romanians were forced to flee their homes in Belfast following sustained attacks by a racist mob, who allegedly threatened to kill them.
-That year, a Polish immigrant was beaten to death in an apparently racist attack in Newry.
+That year, a Polish immigrant was beaten to death in a racist attack in Newry.
 Police recorded more than 1,100 racist incidents in 2013/14, but they believe most incidents are not reported to them.